Salvia apiana: Distribution and habitat

-White sage is a common plant that requires well-drained dry soil, full sun, and little water.
+Californian white sage is a common plant that requires well-drained dry soil, full sun, and little water.
 The plant occurs on dry slopes in coastal sage scrub, chaparral, and yellow-pine forests of Southern California to Baja California at less than 1500 m elevation.

 Ecology

 Flowers attract varied pollinators including bumblebees, carpenter bees, Bombyliidae, and hummingbirds.
 However most of these species are ineffective pollinators, with only three species of carpenter bee and one species of bumblebee actually leading to routine pollination.

 Pests and disease

 The terpenoids and essential oils found in white sage likely deter herbivory.

 Uses

 Salvia apiana is widely used by Native American peoples on the Pacific coast of the United States.
-The seed is a primary, traditional ingredient in pinole, a staple food.
+The seed is a traditional flavouring in pinole, a staple food made from maize.
 The Cahuilla people have traditionally harvested large quantities of the seed, then mixed it with wheat flour and sugar to make gruel and biscuits.
 The leaves and stems are a traditional food among the Chumash people and neighboring communities.

 For healing use, several tribes have traditionally used the seed for removing foreign objects from the eye, similar to the way that Clary sage seeds have been used in Europe.
 A tea from the roots is traditional among the Cahuilla women for healing and strength after childbirth.

-Different parts of the plant are also used in ceremonies by several Native American cultures.
+Different parts of the plant are also used in ritual purification by several Native American cultures.

+White sage is overharvested to sell commercially for smudging, incense sticks and cones.